Consumer edition active

 Setting

 Cultural and social factors are very important in initiating and maintaining (or relapsing to) substance use.
-Watching family members (eg, parents, older siblings) and peers using substances increases the risk that people will begin using substances.
+Watching family members (for example, parents, older siblings) and peers using substances increases the risk that people will begin using substances.
 Peers are a particularly powerful influence among adolescents (see Substance Use in Adolescents).
 People who are trying to stop using a substance find it much more difficult if they are around others who also use that substance.

 Doctors may inadvertently contribute to harmful use of psychoactive drugs by overzealously prescribing them to relieve stress.
 Many social factors, including mass media, contribute to the expectation that drugs should be used to relieve all distress.